JTB Consulting is South Africa's Leading Business Plan Company

 SWOT Analysis 101

-A SWOT Analysis helps evaluate where a company stands in a competitive market and what steps need to be taken for further strategic planning, helping decision-makers draw a future roadmap for the company.
-The importance (and advantages) of conducting a SWOT analysis can be summarised as follow:
+A SWOT Analysis helps evaluate where a company stands in a competitive market and what steps need to be taken for further strategic planning, assisting decision-makers to draw a future roadmap for the company.
+The importance (and advantages) of conducting a SWOT analysis can be summarised as follows:

-1. A SWOT Analysis helps organisations get visibility on their current status, letting them understand and measure overall business performance.
+1. A SWOT Analysis helps organisations understand their current status and measure overall business performance.

-2. A SWOT Analysis lets a business analyse its strength, which can help them better penetrate the market to meet business targets.
+2. A SWOT Analysis lets a business analyse its strengths, which can help it better penetrate the Market and meet its targets.

-3. A SWOT Analysis lets organisations see their weaknesses and potential areas of improvement.
+3. A SWOT Analysis allows organisations to see their weaknesses and potential areas for improvement.
 This information helps them plan for and mitigate future roadblocks, ensuring the business’s long-term growth.

 4. By leveraging its SWOT Analysis, a business can create a strategic plan to meet desired objectives and adapt to changing market conditions.